UK pension and tax tool

 £50k - £100k

 40% income tax + 2% NI = 42% combined. £1 sacrificed costs ~58p.
-The threshold every UK earner should think hardest about.
+This is a threshold many earners may want to understand.

 60% trap band